FREQUENTLY ASKED QUESTIONS (FAQ)

 No. Only members in good standing may have their surnames posted to the Surname Research list.

 However, non-members may submit their research interests and questions to the Queries Editor for publication in the quarterly journal and on the website.

 The purpose of this site is to provide information on the Society, the NBGS quarterly journal Generations, the member branches, and the various meetings and other events they conduct throughout the year.
 There is some member-submitted research material available to members.

 A navigation menu (Main Menu) appears on the top left-hand side of each page.
 Clicking any option will direct you to the page in question.
 In some cases, selecting a particular option will also expand the menu system and provide you with further options related to your initial choice.

 Can I have my family files posted to your website?

-Our quarterly journal, Generations will also accept short family histories and other files or articles of a genealogical or historical nature for publication.
-Please contact David Fraser, the Generations editor, for further details.
+Our quarterly journal, Generations also accepts short family histories and other files or articles of a genealogical or historical nature for publication.
+Please contact the Generations editor for further details.